Estimated reading time: 6 minutes

 Is the medical field something that has always interested you, but you don’t think you have the time or money to go to school?
-Or, are you looking for a career you can begin within a year so that you can sustain yourself while continuing your education or as a new career?
+Or, are you looking for a career you can begin within a year to sustain yourself while continuing your education or as a new career?

 If this is the case, you may want to consider a job as a medical office specialist or as a medical assistant.

-While these two jobs might sound the exact same, there are several differences between them.
-Let’s go over the similarities and differences to help you choose the best career path for you and your goals.
+While these two jobs might sound the same, there are several differences between them.
+Let’s review the similarities and differences to help you choose the best career path for you and your goals.

 Read on to learn more.

 Medical Office Specialist and a Medical Assistant: Both Public Facing Roles

 As a medical office specialist and a medical assistant, you could work in a doctor’s office and be front-facing.
-That means in both careers, you’ll have to deal with people coming into the office or medical clinic, though there will be a few differences in the capacity of how you deal with them.
+That means in both careers, you’ll have to deal with people coming into the office or medical clinic, though there will be a few differences in how you deal with them.

-In order to work either role, you need to be friendly and able to put people at ease.
-As some individuals may be scared to go to the doctor, or they’re uneasy about an aspect of the visit, you’ll need to provide a friendly face.
+To work in either role, you need to be friendly and able to put people at ease.
+As some individuals may be scared to go to the doctor or uneasy about an aspect of the visit, you’ll need to provide a friendly face.

-Additionally, if you work in a pediatric office, a good rapport with children is also essential.
+Additionally, a good rapport with children is also essential if you work in a pediatric office.

 Medical Office Specialist vs. Medical Assistant: Both Roles Usually Require Office Work

 Both a medical office specialist and a medical assistant will perform clerical roles.
-This means they will both answer phones, emails, schedule appointments, manage patient records, and perform general administrative tasks.
+This means they will answer phones, and emails, schedule appointments, manage patient records and perform general administrative tasks.

-They may both translate notes for the doctors and physician’s assistants so that they can put them in a patient’s digital or physical file.
+They may translate notes for the doctors and physician’s assistants so they can put them in a patient’s digital or physical file.

 Both deal with the public daily.